Clergy & Staff

 Boykin graduated from Wellesley in 1990 with a major in philosophy followed by a M.A. in philosophy/bioethics from the University of South Carolina.
 By 2006, she was home with a husband and three kids, tinkering with a thesis and some ideas for short fiction when former Chapel of the Cross Director of Christian Formation Gretchen Jordan invited her to join the staff as her part-time assistant.
 It was a match made in—pardon the pun—Heaven.
 Following Gretchen’s retirement, Boykin made the seamless transition to full-time Director of Christian Formation—a fun, creative, talented and enthusiastic advocate for Christian education and Godly Play.

-Nick Jaeger, Communications and Technology Manager
+Nick Jaeger, Communications Manager

-Ellen Cole, Parish Life Coordinator and Kitchen Manager
+Ellen Cole, Parish Life and Worship Coordinator

 Through her work in the kitchen and across the parish, Ellen focuses on fellowship and engagement.
 She manages and motivates volunteers, develops fellowship opportunities, and coordinates special events.
 She is a resource for newcomers who want to get involved and acts as a matchmaker between parishioners and volunteer opportunities.
 She monitors the talents and interests database on COTC Connect and works with student and community groups who need volunteers or want to use church space.
 In the kitchen, Ellen trains new kitchen users, orders supplies and equipment, and manages kitchen volunteers.
 Her monthly Kitchen Notes column brings everyone inside the busy world of the COTC kitchen!